Sex Frequency Calculator

 Bang, Bang, Banging on heaven's doors

 Of course, sex doesn't need to be spiritual to be good, and not everyone is comfortable talking about "sex energy" or "Chakras".
-As we said before, sex is as personal as things can get, there is nothing wrong as long as it's pleasurable for whoever is involved.
+As we said before, sex is as personal as things can get.
+There is nothing wrong as long as it's pleasurable for whoever is involved.
 But what's definitely not ideal is to keep this all in the realm of pure theory.

 Now go put it all together and make this Valentine's Day the best ever

 An excellent way to go about trying new things with your partner is first to talk about what they would be comfortable with.
-Then set the mood towards the intimate moment; a nice dinner out, some sensual music and candles when arriving home are some tried-and-tested options.
-Remember to let things flow, without any expectations beyond having the best time possible, together.
+Then set the mood towards the intimate moment; a nice dinner out, some sensual music, and candles when arriving home are some tried-and-tested options.
+Remember to let things flow without any expectations beyond having the best time possible together.

-It is very likely that you would like to know some practical examples of you can try for this Valentine's day night.
+It is very likely that you would like to know some practical examples of what you can try for this Valentine's night.
 You can try an intimate massage for your female or male partner to learn some techniques or at least get inspired.

 So for those who would like to give it a go, we wish you the safest, most connected, and pleasurable experience with that special one.
 Who knows?
 Maybe it'll spark you up the rankings of sexual intercourse!